This article is a mashup of two different images encountered within 24 hours – which have no business being together, other than in my mind.

 - his estranged wife and much-loved daughter were interrogated by the Gestapo

-- he was physically unable to continue his whole lifetime career of painting and sculpture for which he was famous
+- he was physically unable to stand in front of an easel to continue his whole lifetime career of painting and sculpture for which he was famous

 Stuck often in his bedroom for long spells, he cut out a piece of paper to cover a dirty mark on the wallpaper – then another shape – then another, eventually making the two large murals of Oceania.